Matthaeus07/Python/README.md

-# My small Python Projects:
+# My small Python projects:
 This is where ill post my first few beginner-beginner and smaller Python projects I coded when I started with coding/Python.

 You can do with it whatever you want!
 I don't mind.